RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #381, #382, #383

+Yesterday spent three sessions just designing a new Wood Dispenser that will not break as much as vending machines do.
+I'd use conditional buttons for more things, but I don't have that many channels right now.
+I also added buttons to escape your estate, but turns out they break your ability to pickup stuff.
+So I'm just going to disable them for now.
+Time to work on a new gametype.

 ## #378, #379, #380

 Jewels were constantly getting stuck at rifts, so I resized all of them both in